Franco-IC/todo-app-api/README.md

 ### `PUT` `/update/:taskID`
  - expects: fields to modify (author, title, status, description) + taskID to find the task to update.
- - success: returns a JSON containing the edited task.
+ - success: returns a JSON containing the updated task.
- - exception: returns a JSON with an error message depending on what happenned.
+ - exception: returns a JSON with an error message according to the issue.

 ``` bash
 PUT site/api/tasks/update/4